 Known for its spectacular coastline, warm climate, and lush countryside, Brittany is very popular for second-home owners and expats.

-The area’s reputation precedes it, but what are the truths behind the rumours?
+The area’s reputation precedes it, but what are the truths behind the rumors?
 This guide to Brittany will tell you everything you need to know about the most north-westerly part of France.

 Is Brittany a good place to live?